 While many climb the slide only to whizz back down again at lightning speed, don’t forget to pause and take in the view.
 It’s one of the best in the city so it’s not to be missed (no matter how excited you are about the giant slide below!)

 10 of the Best Viewpoints in London

 Whether it’s some sunny day photography, a rooftop bar kind of day out, or a classic climb to the top of one of London’s most iconic buildings, there’s something on this list to suit everyone.
-The skyline is one of the most famous in the world, so on your next day out in the capital don’t miss an opportunity to gaze over the city and its many features.
+The skyline is one of the most famous in the world, so on your next day out in the capital don’t miss an opportunity to gaze over the city and its many features, including some of the best London canals.
 Enjoy some of the best free views in London!

 Quick list of the best viewpoints in London